return to Natural Dog Health Remedies

 • Irritability

-However, please bear in mind that animals can endure pain much more than we can, so sometimes they may already have developed arthritis for a while before showing the above symptoms.
 Also, since dogs are playful and eager to please, your dog may still want to chase and catch that ball just to please you even though he may have pain in his squeaky joints.

 The bottom line?
 Be more observant to your dog's behavior.
 If you notice any slight behavioral change in your dog, watch him more closely.
 Also, exercise a little educated judgment.

-Conventional Dog Arthritis Treatment
+Conventional Treatment of Dog Arthritis

-Conventional arthritis treatment usually involves the use of arthritis medication, such as steroids, NSAIDs, to get rid of the symptoms without actually curing the disease.
+Conventional treatment usually involves the use of arthritis medication, such as steroids, NSAIDs, to get rid of the symptoms without actually curing the disease.
 In certain cases, surgery is needed to repair damaged joints.

 Research has shown that continuous use of arthritis drugs can cause numerous side effects in our pets, such as stomach ulcers, as well as liver and kidney problems.

 Conventional medications can also worsen an arthritic dog's condition because long-term use is harmful to cartilage, and prolonged corticosteroid (Predinsone) use often produces weight gain, further stressing damaged joints.
-(Read more about conventional arthritis medication for dogs on this page.)

-Alternative Dog Arthritis Treatment
+Alternative Treatment for Dog Arthritis and Joint Problems

 Dogs with arthritis need the professional care of veterinarians.
 However, it doesn't mean that we cannot use some safe and natural remedies to relieve the pain caused by arthritis, as well as to strengthen and protect the cartilage and joints so that the arthritic condition does not deteriorate drastically.

-Dog Arthritis - Preventive Care for Your Arthritic Dog
+Preventive Care for Your Arthritic Dog

 Diet